 The Planning, Housing, and Transportation Day will provide the Leadership class with an overview of how local planning efforts strive to balance housing, livability, and transportation needs in order to allow communities to grow in a thoughtful manner.
 The class usually hears from local planning experts, takes a tour of local projects, and has an opportunity to simulate the challenges facing local planning commissions.

 Applications are evaluated according to the information provided on this application.
-The selection process seeks a cross section of the community – men and women from different career, educational, social, and cultural backgrounds.
+The selection process seeks a cross section of the community – people from different career, educational, social, and cultural backgrounds.

 Tuition for the Leadership San Mateo, Foster City, Burlingame, Hillsborough program is $1,500 plus a non-refundable application fee of $100.
-When accepted into the Leadership program (please see Selection Criteria and Attendance Policy section), the full tuition amount is due by the application deadline, unless prior arrangements have been made.
+When accepted into the Leadership program, the full tuition amount is due by the application deadline, unless prior arrangements have been made.

 Each participant, as an indication of personal commitment, is encouraged to pay a minimum of $100 of the program costs.
 Other tuition funding sources, such as employer or sponsoring organization, may be utilized to provide the balance.